gurditsingh/hydeout/_posts/test.md

 	  }
 	```

 The greater the level of nesting of the objects, the less readable the syntax becomes.
 If we increase a level of nesting in our structures then we will considerably increase amount of a code.
+In such cases lens give a cleaner way to make changes in nested structures.

+## Introducing Lenses
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODkyMTIzMCwxNTM4MjMzMzI0LC0yMD
+eyJoaXN0b3J5IjpbMTEyOTc5MDgyNiwxNTM4MjMzMzI0LC0yMD
 cwMjMzODY2LDQwMTc5MjkxMSw3MTY1MjAwODgsLTM2NjgwNDUw
 MywtMTcwMDQyODMwMSwxNTEyNDg1MzA4LDEyNzY4NTYyNiwtMj
 AyNzE5Nzk4NSwxNDAxNjg2NjYyLC0xMTQwMTkyNDk3LC01MjMw